On a Carousel

 "On a Carousel" is a song written by Allan Clarke, Graham Nash and Tony Hicks.
 It was released by the Hollies as a single in February 1967, having been recorded the previous month, on the Parlophone label in the UK and Imperial in the US.
-Nash would opine: "'On a Carousel' was one of the Hollies' best songs.
-It's a pop song with an infectious chorus, but flirts with gorgeous shifts in rhythmic texture [that keep] the melody from becoming predictable.
-And the lyric captures the essence of young love without the usual moon-and-June cliches.
-We knew it was a hit from the get-go."
+Nash would opine: "We knew it was a hit from the get-go."

 Original recording

 Nash would recall that prior to "On a Carousel", "our biggest hits were Graham Gouldman songs ...
 Tony, Allan and I wanted desperately to write a monster A-side ...
 We thought we were good enough writers, we knew the combination, how to come up with a universal theme, the right kind of hook.
 So we went through a shitload of ideas until inspiration struck.
 I'm not sure which of the three of us came up with funfairs ...
 We [realized] a love affair was pretty much like going round and round and round on a carousel.
 And before we knew it the song just took shape.
 It was all there, the words, the tune, there was no stopping it.
 And Tony and Bobby [Elliott] wrapped it up in an exceptional arrangement."

-"On a Carousel" was the Hollies first A-side on which Graham Nash sang lead vocals, although only for the first few lines.
+"On a Carousel" was the Hollies first A-side on which Nash sang lead vocals; he sang the first verse alone, and shared lead vocals with Clarke for the remainder of the song.
 It was the Hollies' second-last single to be released in the US by Imperial before the band switched to the Epic label.
 The song was a hit in the UK, peaking at #4 on the single charts, and in Canada it made #7 in the RPM Magazine charts.
 It was also a hit in the United States, peaking at #11 on the Billboard chart.